 The Fair Work Commission will review the operation of this plan annually and update it each year.
 We will ensure that online information, in all formats, is regularly reviewed for currency and accuracy.
 Outdated information will be replaced or archived.

-The success of the IPS will be gauged by public feedback, fewer requests for general information and an overall reduction in FOI requests.
+The success of the IPS will be gauged by public feedback and fewer requests for general information.

 The Fair Work Commission will, in conjunction with the Information Commissioner, review the operation of the IPS in the organisation every five years (if not earlier).